Permanent Mathematics Faculty

 Ph.D., Carnegie Mellon University

 After studying mathematics and computer science at his hometown college, University of Alabama at Huntsville, Dr. Ensley moved to Pittsburgh and completed his Ph.D. from Carnegie Melon University, studying discrete mathematics and mathematical logic.
 He has been a member of the Ship Math faculty since 1993.
 Dr. Ensley's professional interests lie largely in the development of mathematics curriculum and the use of technology in teaching mathematics.
-He is the author (with W. Crawley) of a Discrete mathematics textbook, and he has led three successful projects funded by the National Science Foundation's Division of Undergraduate Education.
-He is currently on leave from SU while working as the Deputy Executive Director of the Mathematical Association of America.
+He is the author (with W. Crawley) of a Discrete mathematics textbook, and he has led over a dozen successful projects funded by the National Science Foundation.
+From 2016 to 2018 he worked in Washington, DC as the Deputy Executive Director of the Mathematical Association of America.

 Dr. Debbie Gochenaur, Associate Professor